RubixML/ML/docs/ranking.md

 A Ranking anomaly detector is one that assigns anomaly scores to samples in a dataset.
 The interface provides the `rank()` method which returns a set of scores from a dataset object.

 ## Score a Dataset
-Return the anomaly scores for each sample in a dataset:
+Return the anomaly scores assigned to the samples in a dataset:
 ```php
 public rank(Dataset $dataset) : array
 ```